Last stages of assembly for 1st pre-production cryopump

 Clockwise: Francina Canadell (European Domestic Agency); Eric Giguet (Alsyom); Michael Knaak (Research Instruments); Anthony Tremoulu (Alsyom); Matthias Dremel (ITER); Dirk Schmitz (Research Instruments).

 The laws of physics provide a solution—cold.
 Molecules, atoms, particles can all be captured by cold and the more intense the cold, the more irresistible its power of attraction.
 A surface cooled to a very low temperature will eventually "grab" almost every particle it comes into contact with.

 This is the principle upon which the cryopumps are based.
 Operating with helium at 4.5 K (minus 268.5 °C) the six ITER torus cryopumps, among the world's highest speed pumping devices, will create the high vacuum inside the vessel prior to a plasma shot and pump all exhaust gases during the plasma.
 They will also extract the helium ash from the fusion reaction along with the "unburned" deuterium and tritium nuclei.

 More than 15 high-technology companies have been involved in the manufacturing of the first full-size pre-production torus cryopump.
-Now in its final stages, the different assemblies that form the pre-production cryopump are taking shape in the factories of the consortium formed by the German firm Research Instruments and the French company Alsyom.
+Now in their final stages, the different assemblies that form the pre-production cryopump are taking shape in the factories of the consortium formed by the German firm Research Instruments and the French company Alsyom.
 (The ITER cryopumps are part of Europe's contribution to ITER.)

 The 8-tonne, 3-metre pre-production torus cryopump will now travel to Germany, where components such as cryogenic surfaces, charcoal-coated panels and protective thermal screens will be installed.